How to Teach Yourself to Actually Like Vegetables

 Don’t expect to totally transform yourself from a veggie hater to a veggie lover overnight.
 Like any lifelong dietary change, this one is best achieved through slow but steady progress.
 “Repeated exposure to vegetables can increase your taste for them,” says Graf.
 “Over time, it’s definitely possible to retrain your palate to like vegetables.”

-Linda Wasmer Andrews is a health writer with a master’s degree in psychology.
-She loves veggies and cookies in equal measure, but she’s trying to tip the balance in favor of the former.
-Follow Linda on Facebook and Twitter.
-Read more from her blog:
+I am a health writer with a master’s degree in psychology.
+I love veggies and cookies in equal measure, but I'm trying to tip the balance in favor of the former.
+Follow me on Facebook and Twitter.
+Read more from my blog: